mahmoudalbardan/Exercices-Classification-Ensemble-learning-Clustering/README.md

 - Compute the initial cost (with initial values of theta)
+- Copy the function below in your code.
+It computes the gradient during the optimization process
 ```
-# function to compute the gradient during the optimization process
 def gradient(theta, X, y):
     theta = np.matrix(theta)
     X = np.matrix(X)